UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 I sighed, and continued, "It's your sister Jenny's son, Walter!"

 "Oh yes!
 Lil' Jenny and Walter!
-It's been too long, I only saw you last in your Minnie Mouse diapers!"
+It's been too long, I saw you last in your Minnie Mouse diapers!"

-That was untrue; she used that line at the few (three by my count) family gatherings both of us happened to attend.
+That was untrue.
+In fact, she had used that line at the few (three by my count) family gatherings both of us happened to attend.
 It was a line that I'm sure would embarrass me at my wedding one day.
 "Yes, Aunt Bethany, I'm seventeen, now.
 I'm going to college."

 I explained to her my driving plan, and we spent two hours on the phone, mostly with me repeating myself.
 Mom had learned a few years ago that Aunt Bethany's husband had passed away, and she had been meaning to make a trip out there.
-My cross-country drive allowed some alleviation of her guilty conscience to act as a surrogate since it's exceedingly hard to fly to I-forget-the-name-of-nowheres-ville, IN, This fact was also the same reason we seldom ever saw Aunt Bethany, though the infrequency apparently promoted lavish gifts when we did.
+My cross-country drive allowed some alleviation of her guilty conscience to act as a surrogate since it's exceedingly hard to fly to I-forget-the-name-of-nowheres-ville, IN.
+This fact was also the same reason we seldom ever saw Aunt Bethany, though the infrequency promoted lavish gifts when we did.

 Together, Aunt Bethany and I decided meet at her work on Saturday, and she would take me on a tour of the Pepsi plant she worked at.
 Aunt Bethany had an obscure job that I thought would've been automated out by now.
-That was more my ignorance; I know nothing about the soft-drink industry, just that she was a bottle-capping inspector for a large plant in the middle of America.
+That notion was more my ignorance: I know nothing about the soft-drink industry, just that she was a bottle-capping inspector for a large plant in the middle of America.

 We worked through the rest of the agenda.
 She'd show me around town and we'd have a nice American supper so that I could feel refreshed the next morning to continue on my journey through college...and likely, the rest of life.
 Sounded good to me.
 Can't wait, I had said out loud...to get this over with, I had said in my head.

 ---

 Now, here I was, staring at a glass case of bowling trophies and employee of the year awards on the wall in the lobby of a blue-collar building shaped in the form of a bottle with the painted words *PepsiCo, Chantilee* glaring at me from above.
 What was that?
 I did a double take at the memorabilia on the wall.
 Aunt Bethany's name appeared on an astounding eleven of the plaques.
 Tracing the hanging pictures back to the end of the wall, I squinted.
 "Most Inspiring Employee, 1973, Chantilee, IN: Bethany Livenston."
-Below the scripted title, a photograph in brighter-than-life technicolor grabbed me with a striking blond in a one-piece swimsuit showing off a glass bottle of Pepsi lifted up by two muscular men in military uniform.
+Below the scripted title, a photograph in brighter-than-life technicolor grabbed me with a striking blond in a one-piece swimsuit showing off a glass bottle of Pepsi on the shoulders of two muscular men in military uniform.
 My aunt was a bombshell, raged my teenage hormones.

 Dude, she's your aunt, Walt.
 By the way, she's like three-thousand years old right now.
 And speak of the devil, I jerked to attention...

 "Here it is!
 I got it, Honey!"

 She waved around a sticker on her index finger, presumably with my name on it.
-I looked back at the 1973 picture and whispered, "Naahhh".
+I looked back at the 1973 picture and whispered, "Naah".
 This old lady had an old-woman perm with peppered-white and gray hair.
 This old lady had huge Coke-...Pepsi-bottled glasses that were bifocaled.
 And this old lady couldn't be that young lady.

 "Now Walter.
 You gotta remember to keep your hands to yourself.
 There's a lotta dangerous stuff in here, and I ain't going to tell your momma that you lost your finger on account of me."